The Formosan Christian Church of Dallas

 A. In case of any grievances between members, the procedure set forth in the eighteenth chapter of Matthew shall be followed.

-B. Charges, when thus made, shall be submitted to the Executive Church Council in writing for proper recommendation to the Church.
+B. Charges, when thus made, shall be submitted to the Deacons in writing for proper recommendation to the Church.

 Article XIII.
 Miscellaneous